True-Course-Simulations/tutor-contrib-license-manager/README.rst

 - automated MySQL integration, including creation and migration of the database itself, mysql service account and any permissions
 - automated oauth setup using the LMS as the oauth provider
 - fully automated Kubernetes deployment
+- SSO-friendly routing that redirects ``/`` and admin login flows to LMS SSO
+- management commands to create or promote License Manager superadmin users
-- TO DO: add syncronization of MySQL user accounts
+- TO DO: add synchronization of MySQL user accounts
-- TO DO: add creation of an admin account

 Installation and Usage
 ----------------------------